Ready or Not (Bridgit Mendler song): Writing and composition

 In an interview with Kidzworld Media about the song, Mendler said: "It’s a fun song about a girl who is feeling like she has been the wallflower her whole life and she wants to go out there and take charge.
 It has the romantic element of her going for the boy rather than waiting for the world to come to her.
 I wrote it with some great writers and producers.
 We wrote most of the album together."
 Mendler also said of the song: "I'm thrilled to finally share my songs with the world.
 I wanted to write something that was empowering for girls.
 I consider myself to have been that girl sitting on the curb waiting for the world to notice".

 Mendler co-wrote the song with Emanuel Kiriakou, Evan Kidd Bogart and Andrew Goldstein.
-Thom Bell and William Hart are also credited as co-writers, because the song's chorus loosely interpolates the 1968 Delfonics song "Ready or Not Here I Come (Can't Hide from Love)", which they wrote.
-That song had also been interpolated in the chorus of the 1996 song "Ready or Not" by Fugees.

-The track was produced by Kiriakou and Goldstein.
+Thom Bell and William Hart are also credited as co-writers, because the song's chorus loosely interpolates the 1996 song "Ready or Not" by Fugees, which in turn interpolates the 1968 Delfonics song "Ready or Not Here I Come (Can't Hide from Love)", the song that Bell and Hart originally wrote.
+The song was produced by Kiriakou and Goldstein.

 The song is an up-tempo pop track with a strong undercurrent of soul.
-A Popdust review stated that "every detail is where it should be, from the multi-tracked vocals on the chorus to the synth sound effects that provide punctuation and punchlines to the verses, to some of the more clever rhymes in the lyrics—which include pairing "Oprah" with "Boca" and "I’m like a crook tonight" with "I could be your kryptonite."
+A Popdust review stated that "every detail is where it should be, from the multi-tracked vocals on the chorus to the synth sound effects that provide punctuation and punchlines to the verses, to some of the more clever rhymes in the lyrics — which include pairing "Oprah" with "Boca" and "I’m like a crook tonight" with "I could be your kryptonite."
 The song consists of "layers of synths and backing vocals adding a musical and emotional intensity totally absent from the carefree verses."
 The song also mentions Prince William and Kate Middleton.
 Mendler's vocals span from the low note of A3 to the high note of D6.